Mdayan13/Scraper/README.md

 how it works:-
 1.First it scraps the raw HTML data of Site you provide.
-2. then if extracts the demanded content from that scrapper.
+2. then it extracts the demanded content from that scrapper.
 3. for Images and videos it scraps the SRC link from that site and downloads the content in that link.
-5. if any face any issue and want any type of upgrade in this tool, feel free to Contact.
+5. if you face any issue and want any type of upgrade in this tool, feel free to Contact.
 THANK YOU.🔥